Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Includes explicit 'When to use' and 'When NOT to use' sections.
-It advises using for compliance assessment, gap analysis, and documentation, and clearly warns not to substitute legal counsel.
-This provides excellent decision support for the agent.
+Explicit 'When to use' and 'When NOT to use' sections provide clear context.
+It advises using for compliance assessment and gap analysis, and warns against substituting for legal counsel, offering decisive guidance for appropriate use.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.